Nesting Season

 Sea Turtle Nest Marking

 Sea turtle nesting season in Martin County runs from March 1 – October 31.
 Martin County’s beaches are critical nesting habitat for endangered and threatened sea turtle species.
-Did you know in 2023, Martin County's 22 miles of coastline was home to 12,981 sea turtle nests?
+Did you know in 2024, Martin County's 22 miles of coastline was home to 16,273 sea turtle nests?
+That's a 25% increase over last year!

-Local beaches provide nesting habitat for at least three species, including loggerhead (Caretta caretta), green (Chelonia mydas), and leatherback (Dermochelys coriacea) sea turtles.
+Local beaches provide nesting habitat for at least three species: loggerhead (Caretta caretta), green (Chelonia mydas), and leatherback (Dermochelys coriacea).

 Martin County asks residents, businesses, and visitors to help protect sea turtles by adopting sea turtle-friendly practices on our beaches during the upcoming nesting season.